perfsonar/docs/install_options.rst

 #. **perfsonar-tools:** This bundle includes just the command-line clients needed to run on-demand measurements such as iperf, iperf3 and owamp.
 This bundle is generally best for hosts that aren't dedicated measurement nodes but want the command-line utilities available for troubleshooting as the need arises.
 #. **perfsonar-testpoint:** This bundle includes everything from the perfsonar-tools bundle as well as the software required to:
       * Automatically run tests on a regular schedule
-      * Participate in a centrally managed mesh of tests
+      * Participate in a centrally managed set of tests
       * Publish the existence of a measurement node

     This bundle does NOT contain the software required to store measurements locally in an archive; the archive must be remote.
 This is best for dedicated testers running on lightweight hardware platforms that have a remote location in which to publish results.